atari-monk/mind-fog/coding_2025.md

 - **code_archive** – Experimental or inactive projects that are stored for potential future use.

 The ultimate goal is to transition most projects into **code_product** status.

+## Gamification

+The idea is to code for a set amount of time and, as a "reward," receive an equal amount of pure playtime.
+Another aspect of this approach is to make coding itself feel like a game.